CDOT cautions Coloradans: Don’t let horrors of a DUI haunt your Halloween

-Colorado Department of Transportation and Colorado State Patrol wrote “If you plan to get your ‘boos’ on during Halloween weekend, make sure you have a safe and sober ride to and from your destination – because a DUI will haunt you.
+“If you plan to get your ‘boos’ on during Halloween weekend, make sure you have a safe and sober ride to and from your destination – because a DUI will haunt you,” Colorado Department of Transportation and Colorado State Patrol wrote in a press release.

-CDOT, CSP and local law enforcement agencies across the state are planning increased DUI enforcement for the Halloween weekend starting today through Nov.
-1.
+CDOT, CSP and local law enforcement agencies across the state are planning increased DUI enforcement for the Halloween weekend through Tuesday.

 According to the Colorado Department of Revenue, the Halloween period has more DUI arrests than any other holiday during the year.